camgunz/pysylva/doc/src/failures.md

 which are a *lack of success*.
 Sylva knows what is and isn't valid Sylva and is thus qualified to judge errors there (say at lex or parse time), but is too polite to say what is or isn't a mistake in an application's behavior.
-To that end, it provides facilities to group results into successes of failures:
+To that end, it provides facilities to group results into successes or failures:

 ```sylva
 requirement sys